In the hostel, I heard that there was no bus to Garzê aka Ganzi. After discussing, Alex chose to go to Litang instead.

 I intended to take the cable car in the afternoon, but because of my slow speed, we finished the hike too late, so I decided to delay the cable car visit until next morning.

 Before dinner, I watched “The soloist part 2” movie with Alex.
-We wondered around after that, then hesitated but finally chose a rice restaurant.
+We wandered around after that, then hesitated but finally chose a rice restaurant.
 They served rice with spinach and tofu.
 We ate on the street, not even the sidewalk.
 People were staring at us, mostly at Alex, I guessed.

 In the end, Alex’s destination moved from Litang to the Tagong because rumor had it that there would be a horse festival the day after tomorrow.